-- (a) Current and signed foreign licence including type or class rating; (initial issue and renewal) - (b) Current radio operator's permit/licence and language proficiency (initial issue and renewal); - (c) Current medical certificate (initial issue and renewal); - (d) Aircraft type proficiency and instrument currency (initial issue and renewal Refer also to 3.4.2 below for pilots operating under AOC); - (e) Passport or Identification Card (initial issue only). - Note 1:The CAA will verify licences if the validation is to be issued for Commercial Air Transport, so to avoid delays from National Aviation Authorities (NAA), applicants are recommended to include in their application a letter from the NAA that issued the licence, confirming the authenticity of the licence details before making application for a validation. - Note 2:[There are cases where a NAA includes an aircraft type under a class rating on the licence instead of issuing a separate type rating as required by the CAA.
-A typical example is the Beechcraft 200 or 300 series aircraft, which may be included under a multi-engine-land class rating in some NAAs but are considered separate type ratings based on the CAR LIC list of type and class rating equivalent standard.
-Therefore, in this particular case, a validation will not be issued unless the application for licence validation includes a certificate of completion for initial or differences training for that aircraft type.]
+- (a) Current and signed foreign licence including type or class rating; (initial issue and renewal) - (b) Current radio operator's permit/licence and language proficiency (initial issue and renewal); - (c) Current medical certificate (initial issue and renewal); - (d) Aircraft type proficiency and instrument currency (initial issue and renewal Refer also to 3.4.2 below for pilots operating under AOC); - (e) Passport or Identification Card (initial issue only). - Note 1:The CAA will verify licences if the validation is to be issued for Commercial Air Transport, so to avoid delays from National Aviation Authorities (NAA), applicants are recommended to include in their application a letter from the NAA that issued the licence, confirming the authenticity of the licence details before making application for a validation. - Note 2:[The CAA will request a certificate of training completion when, based on the CAR LIC list of type and class rating equivalent standards, a differential training is required for a different type of aircraft under a same class.]